 Combination of offices and activities

-Strategies of an organization may include maintaining only program management roles, where program managers role are responsible for multiple projects and all project management activities.
+Strategies of an organization may include maintaining only program management roles, where program managers roles are responsible for multiple projects and all project management activities.

 Depending on the organizational portfolio, missions, strategies, structure, and other specifics, the Business Value Oriented Product Management (BVOPDM) office may also be included in the combined office.
 In this instance, management roles should be able to perform program, project and product management activities and need to possess the knowledge and skills to do so.